How to Use Survey Development in ServiceNow

 Your survey should take no longer than two-three minutes to complete.
-If there is more than one page, be sure to number the pages of the survey so the customer knows how much more they need to complete before they can submit.
+If there is more than one page, number survey pages so the customer knows the number remaining to complete before they submit.

 List the most critical questions that provide the most impactful metrics first.
 And if the customer decides to exit from the survey early, this initial information is saved and submitted.
 This will help to ensure that if the customer decides not to complete the full survey, you have at least collected the most critical metrics for your analysis.

 Try not to include more than five questions total in your transactional survey.
 Most customers are not willing to spend the time providing in-depth feedback.
 They either do not have the time, they do not have the patience or, and this is important, they felt that the transaction met their requirements and do not feel the need to provide feedback.
-This last point is significant because the majority of customers only prefer to leave feedback when something is wrong with their experience and typically don’t when things are okay or great.
+This last point is significant because the customers prefer to leave feedback when something is wrong and not when things are good.
 You will want to capture this information from the customer without frustrating them with lengthy surveys and feedback forms.

-→Pro Tip: If your survey is sent out globally, you will want to consider removing the color coding, as color associations are culture-sensitive.
+→Pro Tip: If your surveys in ServiceNow are sent out globally, you will want to consider removing the color coding, as color associations are culture-sensitive.

 Don’t Burden Your Users

-Another variant to consider, is how often surveys are sent.
+An important variant to consider is how often surveys are sent.
 In many organizations, there are power users, who submit tickets to the Support Desk for other users.
 This individual can submit between five and 50 tickets a month and could receive just as many survey questionnaires.

 There are several different options for survey frequencies, but we will cover three for ServiceNow.

 - Periodic – ServiceNow allows you to set up the survey submission, where a survey is only sent to a customer, up to once a month.
-This will help to reduce the number of surveys sent to customers, while still ensuring the occasional ticket submitter receives a survey in a timely fashion.
+This helps reduce the number of surveys sent to customers, and ensures the occasional ticket submitter receives a survey quickly.

 - Transactional – Set up the survey submission, based on the number of tickets submitted.
-This could be set up as sending a survey every five tickets only, which provides a randomized process for survey submission, again without burdening the customers with endless surveys.
+Instead, send a survey every five tickets only, which provides a randomized process without burdening the customer with endless surveys.

-No matter what the variation of user vs ticket, time vs transaction-based survey occurrences, this will help to reduce the survey “noise” and improve the chance of customers providing valuable feedback.
-Remember, survey response rates are commonly below 10% overall so each and every survey you receive is important for developing meaningful metrics.
+No matter what the variation (user vs ticket, time vs transaction-based survey occurrences), these options can reduce the survey “noise” and improve the chance of customers providing valuable feedback.
+Survey response rates often fall below 10% overall, so every survey result you receive is important for developing meaningful metrics.